 Of Course, The Initial Product Costs are Also an Estimate

-Because things can change as we move through the process in terms of what you choose to spend your money on.
+This is because things can change as we move through the process in terms of what you choose to spend your money on.

-Foe example, you might want more product than originally discussed during our initial meeting.
+For example, you might want more product than originally discussed during our initial meeting.
 Or you might have expensive taste; opting for a sofa you have your heart set on that costs more than some of the other options presented.
 We can’t know this during our initial meeting.

 If you want to figure out what a decent product budget is for your home, click here for more.